Sebohe/makerdao_presentaion/script.md

 Slide 3 (Image of all of the coins)

 Before I go any further I want to mention that there are three cryto coins of which I'm going to talk about.
-We have ether (ETH), maker (MKR), and dai (DAI)
+We have ether (ETH), maker (MKR), and dai (DAI).
+All three of these are running on the the Ethereum blockchain.

 slide 4 (image of mkr)